Permissionless-Software-Foundation/psfoundation-website2/markdown/business-plan/business-plan.md

 This will cause the exchange rate to increase above 200 tokens-per-bch, incentivizing speculative buyers to purchase the token.
 It will also incentivize sellers to hold onto the token until the peg is restored.

 It takes an exponentially increasing amount of tokens to extract a linear amount of BCH from the liquidity app as the price curve moves to the left of the inflection point.
-To state that another way: As the BCH balance of the app decreases, adding BCH to the app has increasing effectiveness at stabilizing the price.
+To state that another way: As the BCH balance of the app decreases, adding BCH to the app has increasing effectiveness at stabilizing the peg.
 These mathematics retard the ability of panics in the marketplace to negatively affect the community, by making it easy for the community to maintain a functional token.

 #### Mitigating Catastrophic Failure<a name="migitatingFailure"></a>